Un rÊve elfique

 and before them the inhabitants of Dol Amroth, the Prince Imrahil's

 subjects.
-It also remained Elves in the Greenwood, those that Bilbo
+Some Elves also remained in Greenwood, whose that Bilbo

 encountered.
 Some had too much relation with the men of Esgaroth,